OxygenCobalt/Auxio/README.md

 - Search Functionality
 - Audio Focus / Headset Management
 - No internet connectivity whatsoever
-- Kotlin from the ground-up
-- Modular, feature-based architecture
-- No rounded corners
+- No rounded album corners

 ## To possibly come in the future:

 - Playlists
 - Liked songs
+- Improved tablet layouts
 - More notification actions
 - Other things, possibly